sungheeyun/sungheeyun.github.io/_posts/2025-02-02-PST - inevitabilities.markdown

 As fantastic as this mathematical inevitability appears, it raises an even deeper question: *why* should adding random variables together produce such orderly results?
 The answer reveals something profound about the nature of information, entropy, and the hidden mathematical structures that govern randomness itself—structures as universal as the geometric facts that make π appear in the area of circles, yet somehow even more fundamental.

-## Proof of Central Limit Theorem boils down to two simple facts
+## Proof of Central Limit Theorem boils down to three simple facts

 Here
 we will first clearly see